Marmelodov/PromptCrafter-API/docs/reference/index.md

 # API reference

-The pages in this section describe all resources and operations in the PromptCrafter API.
-Each topic gives the endpoint path, required headers, request format, example responses, and error codes.
-All requests use the `https://promptcrafter-production.up.railway.app` base URL and require your bearer token in the `Authorization: Bearer` header.
+The reference pages below describe the resources and operations in PromptCrafter API.
+All API requests use the `https://promptcrafter-production.up.railway.app` base URL and require your bearer token in the `Authorization: Bearer` header.
 See the [Quickstart](../quickstart.md) for help obtaining your bearer token.

 ## Resource definitions